awjibon/partial-policy/README.md

 Reward, R (for taking action a) : +1, if the agent move closer to the target; or -1, if the agent moves farther

-Policy, pi(s,a): for a given state s, pi gives the optimal action distribution for all the actions: x+, x-, y+, y-, z+, z-
+Policy, pi(s,a): for a given state s, pi gives the optimal action distribution for all the actions: {x+, x-, y+, y-, z+, z-}

 In PPRL, we learn partial policies on the axial projections of the actual action space. i.e., we have three partial policies: pi_x, pi_y, pi_z.